What "Made in USA" Actually Means for Supplements

 GMP compliance with inspection history

-21 CFR Part 111 compliance is required for all US manufacturers, but FDA inspects less than 2% of supplement facilities annually.
+21 CFR Part 111 compliance is required for all US manufacturers, but according to industry experience and trade press estimates, FDA inspects less than 2% of supplement facilities annually (FDA does not publish supplement-specific inspection rates).
 Ask for the manufacturer's most recent FDA inspection report (Form 483) or third-party GMP audit results.

 Certificate of Analysis on every batch